 For employees who are not governed by a collective bargaining agreement, employment with the company is voluntary and "at will."
 Nothing contained in The How Matters, expressed or implied, is intended to create a contract or provide assurance of continued employment.
 Just as the employee is free to leave the employ of the company at any time and for any reason, the company has the right to terminate employment at any time, with or without notice, for any reason or no reason.

-- Union Pacific Non-Retaliation Policy
+Union Pacific Non-Retaliation Policy

 - EEO Policy

 - FRSA Whistleblower Policy

 - Personal Injury Reporting Guidelines

-- MAPS and CAPS Policies
+- Managing Agreement Professionals for Success (MAPS) Policy